gajus/wholly/README.md

 ![Table using Wholly](docs/static/image/example-use-case.png)

 However, Wholly is not limited to setting a particular style.
-The custom event hooks allows you to select the entire column and can be used to copy the data, for selecting multiple columns, etc.
+The custom event hook allows you to select the entire column and can be used to copy the data, for selecting multiple columns, etc.

 ## Usage